alizard0/jsonschema-avro/README.md

     // inside your node project do, which will fetch the local version npm install jsonschema-avro

+## Extra features
+1. Supports optional records and arrays
+2. Avoid records with the same name

 ## Example
     // inside a file called, converter.js
     const jsonSchemaAvro = require('jsonschema-avro')